rahil-f/EPITECH/Jeu Allumette (Allum1)/README.md

 the basic mode with AI.

-bonus:
+Bonus:

-we read the rule.
+We read the rule.

-you can play player vs player.
+You can play player vs player.

-player vs AI.
+Player vs AI.

 AI vs AI.

-usage: ./allum1
+Usage: ./allum1